turingschool-examples/favorites-tracker-api/README.md

   If it doesn't look like this, let your instructors know!

-* When you start up the server (`npm install` and `npm start`), you should now be able to visit `localhost:3001/` and you should see a JSON response some information
+1. When you start up the server (`npm install` and `npm start`), you should now be able to visit `localhost:3001/` and you should see a JSON response with some information

 #### Press CMD-T to create a new tab in your terminal
 * Type `psql`.
 This will get you into the interactive postgres terminal.
 From here you can run postgres and sql commands.
 You might get an error *psql: FATAL: database "username" does not exist* To resolve this error type *createdb 'something does not exist'*